djhmateer/djhmateer.github.io/_posts/2020-11-06-r with tidyverse beginners guide.md

 # Configuring R Studio

 ![alt text](/assets/2020-11-06/settings.jpg "Configuring R Studio")

 I prefer to set my default directory to `c:\temp` so when working on different machines there is no communcation except from raw R files projects which will be in Git.

 Whilst here

-- General - working folder as /temp
+- General - working folder as /r (or /temp)
 - Code, Soft wrap R files tick
 - Code, vim keybindings
 - Panel layout, Console in top right
 - Packages, change CRAN mirror to UK (London)

 ## Packages